 ”Everywhere is walking distance if you have the time.”~Steven Wright

-Whilst I love walking, I unfortunately do not have the time to walk everywhere:-).
+Whilst I love to walk, I unfortunately do not have the time to walk everywhere.
 I have to make use of all sorts of transportation.
-My transport varies according to seasons, but today I will only share my winter modes of transportation.
+My transport varies according to seasons but today I will only share my winter mode of transportation.

 With all the holiday and festive parties at this time of the year, kicksled is a fast and convenient way to get around the neighbourhood.
-It’s also cost-effective as it allows one to indulge (if they want to) on the fermented grapes and just kick it back home at the end of the party without calling a cab.
+It’s also a safe way of moving around as it allows one to indulge (if they want to) on the fermented grapes.
+And when the party is over, just kick the sled back home.

-Then for the romantic and aimless winter walks, snow-shoeing is the most pleasant way of wandering around in the deep snow-filled forests, having coffee breaks or chocolate snack and listening to the quietness.
-This is by far my favourite of them all and does wonders for my legs.
+Then for romantic and aimless winter walks, snowshoeing is the most pleasant way of wandering around in the deep snow–filled forests.
+We usually have coffee breaks or chocolate snack whilst enjoying the quietness of the forest.
+This is by far my favourite of them all and does wonders to my legs.

 To cover longer distances, playing outdoors and game viewing with friends “our winter safari”, skiing is most pleasurable, easier and faster.

-These transport modes also form part of winter sports and fun ways of keeping fit.
-So there you have it, if you are an outdoor junkie then consider visiting up north in the winter & spring months – it’s superb!
+These different modes of transport also form part of winter sports and fun ways of keeping fit.
+So there you have it, if you are an outdoor junkie then consider visiting up north in winter and spring months – it’s superb!